ihmeuw-demographics/.github/.github/pull_request_template.md

 * [ ] Have you added in tests for the changes included in the PR?
 * [ ] Do the changes follow the `ihmeuw-demographics` [code style](https://github.com/ihmeuw-demographics/packageTemplate/wiki/Code-style-guide)?
 * [ ] Do the changes need to be immediately included in a new build of [`docker-base`](https://github.com/ihmeuw-demographics/docker-base) or [`docker-internal`](https://github.com/ihmeuw-demographics/docker-internal)?
 If so follow directions in those repositories to rebuild and redeploy the images.
 * [ ] Do the changes require updates to other repositories which use this package?
-If yes, make the necessary updates in those repos, and consider an integration tests for those repositories.
+If yes, make the necessary updates in those repos, and consider integration tests for those repositories.

 ### Other Repositories